 Theoretically, this would just be enough to fit in a 6’0 super king bed, which has a rough dimension of 232 x 190cm.
-Taking into account the size of the overall room, this would put the bedroom to bed ratio at about 3:1.
-So, for every three parts bedroom, you’d have one part bed.
+Taking into account the size of the overall room, this would put the bedroom-to-bed ratio at about 3:1.
+So, for every three parts bedrooms, you’d have one part bed.

 However, let’s delve a little deeper.
 A big part of your bedroom is the aesthetic, so we’ll look at the ratio in terms of interior design, not just maths.
 For that, we’ll use the magical Golden Ratio.